weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 As we mentioned above, this is optional.
 See [Starter Guide: Bring Your Own Vectors](/developers/weaviate/starter-guides/custom-vectors.mdx) if you would prefer to provide your own vectors.
 :::

-:::tip Additional search types
+:::info More search types available

-Weaviate is capable of many other types of searches.
+Weaviate is capable of many types of searches.
 See, for example, our how-to guides on [similarity searches](../search/similarity.md), [keyword searches](../search/bm25.md), [hybrid searches](../search/hybrid.md), and [filtered searches](../search/filters.md).

 :::

 ### 3.2 Retrieval augmented generation

-Next, let's try a retrieval augmented generation (RAG).
-RAG, also called generative search, combines the power of generative AI models such as large language models (LLMs) with the up-to-date truthfulness of a database.
+Retrieval augmented generation (RAG), also called generative search, combines the power of generative AI models such as large language models (LLMs) with the up-to-date truthfulness of a database.

 RAG work by prompting a large language model (LLM) with a combination of a *user query* and *data retrieved from a database*.